Skip to content

 Q: What is an "attempt" in ait terminology?

 A: An attempt is one wrapped agent run.
-It has an ID, a parent intent, a Git worktree, a recorded prompt, a status (succeeded, promoted, failed), a set of edited files, and zero or more resulting Git commits.
-Attempts are the unit of review and promotion in ait — you decide which attempts reach main and which get discarded.
+It has an ID, a parent intent, a Git worktree, a recorded prompt, a status such as succeeded, promoted/applied, or failed, a set of edited files, and zero or more resulting Git commits.
+Attempts are the unit of review and apply in ait — you decide which attempts reach main and which get discarded.

 Q: How do I undo a failed AI agent run with ait?